inferno-community/inferno-web-app/README.md

 ### `npm test`

-Launches the test runner in the interactive watch mode.\
+Launches the test runner in the interactive watch mode.

-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
+### `npm lint`

+Runs the linter to perform style checks.

+`npm lint:fix` can be used to automatically fix issues.

 ### `npm build`

 Builds the app for production to the `build` folder.\
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
-Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

 ## Contact Us
 The Inferno development team can be reached by email at inferno@groups.mitre.org.